1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 The Subtractions Faros Measured

 In April 2026, Faros AI published the Acceleration Whiplash report — two years of longitudinal SDLC telemetry from 22,000 developers across 4,000+ enterprise teams.
 Not a survey.
-Raw data from version control, CI/CD pipelines, and incident management systems.
-They compared each organisation's lowest-AI-adoption period against its highest.
-The findings have a particular shape.
+Raw data from version control, CI/CD pipelines, and incident management systems, comparing each organisation's lowest-AI-adoption period against its highest.

 The gross side first: